ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 * **Knowledge Level:** No knowledge *absolutely* required, but this will be easier to understand with a grasp on **[Lua](lua_basics_lightbulb.md)** already.
 * **Skills you will learn:**
     * How to store variables persistently between game sessions
+    * How to spawn stored template save data

 ---